Our Employee Resource Groups: fostering connections in the community

 Representatives from ERGs participate in the Advancing Health Equity and Data Steering Committee, an initiative to respectfully address patient language, sexual orientation and gender identity data to improve patient care.

 Employee Resource Groups take action when community is needed most.
 When troops were pulled from Afghanistan, the Military ERG held the first “safe-space conversation” for those affected.
-And recently, the BIPOC group held a safe-space event in response to the death of Tyre Nichols.
+The BIPOC group also held a safe-space event in response to the death of Tyre Nichols.

 “One of the most important measures of success is connecting people who can be themselves and have authentic conversations that build relationships and trust,” says Crowley.picture of veterans dau